DigiJo/joejohnston.co.uk/src/pages/writing/your-brand-needs-a-story/index.md

 <img src="./toms.jpg" alt="Toms" />

 Blake shared the story of Toms to the world.
-Unique from other shoe manufacturers, the story resonated with millions of consumers around the world.
+Unique from other shoe manufacturers, the story resonated with millions of consumers.

 Blake has continued to develope Toms' story and they now provide help with water, safe birth, and eye sight.